-Virginia outlasts Virginia Tech behind Francisco Caffaro
+Virginia outlasts Virginia Tech behind Francisco Caffaro’s career performance

 Franklin scored 15 points with five rebounds and three assists, and guard Reece Beekman added 11 points, five rebounds and five assists for Virginia, which rebounded from a 74-58 loss Saturday to North Carolina in Chapel Hill, N.C.

 Aluma finished with a game-high 22 points on 9-of-20 shooting with six rebounds.
-Cattoor and Murphy were the only other Hokies players to score in double figures, each with 10 points as Virginia Tech (8-7) dropped to 0-4 in the ACC for the first time since 2014-15.
+Cattoor and Murphy were the only other Hokies to score in double figures, each with 10 points as Virginia Tech (8-7) dropped to 0-4 in the ACC for the first time since 2014-15.

+“Two good teams going nose-to-nose,” Hokies Coach Mike Young said.
+“Both teams really fought on both ends of the floor.
+Certainly didn’t see Caffaro — Caffaro’s a good player now.
+He’s a big, physical young man.
+Take nothing away.
+He played a good ballgame.”

-In winning for the third time in four games, Virginia benefited from 14-3 margin in points off turnover, a 9-2 buffer in second-chance points and 18-2 in bench scoring, allowing the Cavaliers to withstand 3 of 13 shooting on three-pointers.
+In winning for the third time in four games, Virginia benefited from 14-3 margin in points off turnovers, a 9-2 buffer in second-chance points and 18-2 in bench scoring, allowing the Cavaliers to withstand 3 of 13 shooting on three-pointers.

 With the score tied at 42 entering the penultimate media timeout in the second half, Virginia and Virginia Tech traded three-pointers before the Hokies reeled off five in a row thanks to Alleyne’s three-pointer and a difficult turnaround floater by Aluma for a 50-46 lead with 4:57 to play.